CALLING PEOPLE OF GOODWILL

 '"Calling People of Goodwill: The Bible and the Common Good" is a timely and highly accessible study guide, with aptly chosen readings and insightful reflections.
 It offers an excellent opportunity for group discussion that leads to shared vision and action.
 It is to be recommended for all churches seeking to live the gospel, serving as a vital antidote to consumer Christianity and indulgent individualism."

-The book is the fruit of an ecumenical working group convened by Jenny Sinclair, director of Together for the Common Good.
-The biblical scholars were Dr Jonathan Rowe and Nicholas King SJ.
-The resource was commissioned by Matthew van Duyvenbode of Bible Society and facilitated by Fleur Dorrell.
-The group is grateful to volunteer readers across the country who piloted an early draft.
+The book is the fruit of an ecumenical working group convened by Jenny Sinclair, director of Together for the Common Good and led by biblical scholars Dr Jonathan Rowe and Nicholas King SJ.
+The resource was commissioned by Matthew van Duyvenbode and facilitated by Fleur Dorrell at Bible Society.
+The group is grateful to over sixty volunteer readers of different Christian traditions across the country who piloted an early draft.